GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 If so, then I would suggest adding the missing morphology before implementing any new syntactic functions.
 Whenever you change a lincat, e.g. by making something that used to be a Str into an inflection table, all the lins that handle that lincat will break.
 So it's less painful to change the lincats when the amount of lins is still small.

 #### More syntax
 Once you're happy with the morphology, you can start with other lins and lincats.
-For instance:
+In addition to nouns, the RGL allows making NPs out of pronouns and proper nouns:
+- lincat for `Pron`

-- lincat for `Pron`, lin for `UsePron` and `PossPron`, plus some actual pronouns in Structural
+- lin for `UsePron` and `PossPron`
-- lincat for `PN`, lin for `UsePN`, plus some actual PNs in Lexicon
+- lin for some `Pron`s in Structural
+- lincat for `PN`
+- lin for `UsePN`
-- `AdvCN`, plus some actual Advs in Lexicon
+- lin for `john_PN` and `paris_PN` in Lexicon

+You can also make the NPs a bit more varied by adding more quantifiers and modifiers:
 - lins for more `Quant`s, `Det`s etc. in Structural

 Some things in the Noun module will have to wait for other categories to be done.
 For instance, `AdjCN` relies on adjectives, `RelCN` on relatives, `NumCard` and `NumNumeral` on numerals, none of which is (properly) implemented in this template.
-So feel free to leave all the rest for a later pass.
+So feel free to postpone the rest.

+### How about adjectives?

+In some languages, adjectives behave like nouns.
+In other languages, they behave like verbs.
+In yet other languages, the situation is more complicated.
+But if your language happens to be one where adjectives are like nouns, it's pretty cheap to just implement adjectives here as well.
+The minimal set is as follows:

+- lincat for `A` and `AP`
+- lin for some `A`s from Lexicon
+- lin for `PositA` and `AdjCN`

+But if adjectives are rather like verbs (e.g. Korean), or there are other complications (e.g. Zulu), just postpone their implementation.

-#### Side note: a word about MassNP
+### Side note: a word about MassNP
 In the Noun module, there is a function called `MassNP : CN -> NP`.
 This is a *mass construction*, which is usually applied to mass nouns like "water".

 However, the RGL does not contain a semantic distinction between mass and count nouns, and thus the `MassNP` function can be applied to any CN.
 Sometimes this results in semantically weird results.

 As a resource grammarian, don't worry if `MassNP` applied to count nouns sounds weird.
 It's the application grammarian's problem to choose when to use MassNP and when DetCN.
 If `MassNP` sounds good when applied to mass nouns, then you're doing it right.

-### How about adjectives?

-In some languages, adjectives behave like nouns.
-In other languages, they behave like verbs.
-In yet other languages, they behave like neither.
-If your language happens to be one where adjectives are like nouns, it's pretty cheap to just implement adjectives here as well.
-The minimal set is as follows:

-- lincat for `A` and `AP`
-- lin for `PositA` and `AdjCN`

-But if adjectives are rather like verbs (e.g. Korean), or just more complex than nouns (e.g. German), feel free to postpone it for later.

 ## 2. V-VP